opengisch/pum/README.md

     baseline            Create upgrade information table and set baseline info                show info about upgrades
     upgrade             upgrade db
-    test-and-upgrade    try the upgrade on a test db and if ok, do upgrade prod db
+    test-and-upgrade    try the upgrade on a test db and if all it's ok, do upgrade the production db

 ```
 ### check